tsirysndr/openindiana-up/README.md

 ## 🖥️ Console Setup

-When FreeBSD boots, you'll see the boot menu.
+When OpenIndiana boots, you'll see the boot menu.
 For the best experience with the serial console:

 1. **Select option `3.
 Escape to loader prompt`**
 2. **Configure console output:**